SimulationEverywhere/NEP_DAM/README.txt

 ----------------------------------------------------------------
 Compiler:
 	- The project was compiled and tested using g++7.2.
-Previous versions of g++ do not work because they can not compile in c++17.
+Previous versions of g++ do not work because they cannot compile in c++17.

 ** Instructions to install gcc 7.2 and g++ 7.2 and make them as default compiler: